w4jbm/BASIC-Programs/README.md

 https://w4jbm.wordpress.com/2018/05/28/the-kolakoski-sequence-in-basic/

+## PRIMES

+This is a common (but not necessarily rigerous) benchmark program that was used by InterFace Age Magazine.

 ## WAVEDEMO

 This is a simple one-liner that I used to type into any computer I'd come across in stores that allowed me to type something in: